“Where language meets the earth, there is the holy, there is the sacred.”

 N Scott Momaday

-My name is Joel Johnson, and as a practicing writer and agroecologist, the sacred space that Momaday mentions is my calling and passion.
+My name is Joel Johnson, and as a practicing writer and farmer, the sacred space that Momaday mentions is my calling and passion.
 Every place has a story to tell.
-When shared well, these stories ground our ideas and actions and lead us to promote the flourishing of all forms of life on earth.
+When we tell them well, these words ground our ideas and actions and lead us into a form of stewardship that encourages the flourishing of all forms of life on earth.

 It wasn’t until I left my home in Tucson, Arizona that I began to ask questions about where I came from and what defines a homeland.
-These questions continue to guide my ongoing journey towards nativity.
+These are questions I continue to ask as a land manager of a Sonoran Desert garden farm.

-The petroglyphs above are inscribed on a rock on Tumamoc Hill, a familiar landmark on the horizon of my childhood, and unbeknownst to me, the location of 4,000 years of continuously cultivated agricultural space, the oldest in North America.
+The petroglyphs above are inscribed on a rock on Tumamoc Hill, a familiar landmark on the horizon of my childhood and the location of 4,000 years of continuously cultivated agricultural space—the oldest in North America.

 I graduated from Messiah College in central Pennsylvania, where my commitment to place-based narrative led me to study both English and Sustainability Studies, with concentrations in Writing and Sustainable Agriculture.
 I graduated summa cum laude with departmental honors in English and was awarded the Donald and Anna Zook Alumni Merit Award for my undergraduate work.